 Instructions

-- To prepare all the ingredients, in a large bowl, soak rice noodles in warm tap water until softened and opaque.
+- In a large bowl, soak rice noodles in warm tap water until softened and opaque.

 - Meanwhile, cut shallots into thin slices.